nard1n/hw02portfolio/README.md

 Nardin's Portfolio

+Link to deployed site can be found here: https://nard1n.github.io/hw02portfolio/

 ## Description

     This is the start of my personal portfolio.
 When creating this portfolio I was practicing responsive grid layouts using Bootstrap CSS Framework.
 Responsive design ensures that web applications render well on a variety of devices and window or screen sizes.

     Requirements:
    * A navbar
-   * A responsive layout + mobile responsive
+   * A responsive layout + mobile responsiveness
    * Responsive images
    * Portfolio must include: `index.html`, `portfolio.html` and `contact.html`